New Student Checklist

 First-year students, please make sure that the Office of Undergraduate Admissions has received an offical copy of your final high school transcript with graduation notation.

-Any student who is taking college course work in Fall 2012 or Winter 2012-13 must send an official transcript to the Office of Undergraduate Admissions.
+Any student who is taking college course work in Fall 2013 or Winter 2013-14 must send an official transcript to the Office of Undergraduate Admissions.
 You should also bring a copy of your fall schedule and/or grade report with you to your orientation session.
-This help your adviser recommend the appropriate courses for spring semester.
+This will help your adviser recommend the appropriate courses for spring semester.

-If you have AP or SAT II scores that will yield credit at the university, request an official copy of your scores be sent to New Students Orientation.
+If you have AP or SAT II scores that will yield credit at the university, request an official copy of your scores be sent to Undergraduate Admissions.

 On and Off Campus Housing